Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 Indeed, the brilliance of **Supreme Respected Leader VisualPlugin** is boundless and multifaceted.

+# About Us

+The Vecistani Great Communal People's Republic (VGCPR), also known as Vecistan, is a wholly metaversal country within the Rōblox, Vyond, and Animaker metaverses, each of which constitute their own provinces.
+Citizens of Vecistan are referred to as Vecistanis.

+## Etymology

+The name 'Vecistan' is derived from one of VisualPlugin's architectural works that was under construction at the time of the nation's establishment: Otel Vegəşlər.
+The latter name contains an Azerbaijanisation of the word 'Vegas' in plural form, after Las Vegas.
+Hence, a literal translation of the showcase could be 'Hotel Vegases'.

+## Language

+In drafting Vecistan's manfesto, VisualPlugin constructed a language that 'sounds like Turkish but has Spanish grammar'.
+Despite an overwhelming majority of the population fluent in English, use of the conlang was used in mass-media and for conducting domestic business.
+The conlang was discontinued shortly after Vecistan's establishment.
+The de-facto language in Vecistan today is British English.

+## Mass Media

+Vecistan's official state TV channel, sometimes referred to as the Vecistani Public Broadasting network, is the dominant media outlet for both internal and foreign affairs.
+Though much of early Vecistani programming was written dually in English and in their own home-grown conlang, all current programming is now solely in English.

+## Holidays

+Holidays exclusive to Vecistan include Constitutionsday (13th February) and VisualPlugin's advent anniversary (30th November).
+Since Vecistan is a culturally Turkic country, Vecistanis also celebrate Eid-al-Fitr, Eid-al-Adha, Nowruz, New Year's Day, and Christmas.

-## A Brief History of Our Galliant Nation
+# A Brief History of Our Galliant Nation

-The glorious nation of Vecistan was birthed by our Respected Leader VisualPlugin in February 2018 during the War of Çıkış.
+The glorious nation of Vecistan were birthed by our Respected Leader VisualPlugin in February 2018 during the War of Çıkış.

 The war in which VisualPlugin fought was a two-front conflict in the backdrop of the Vyondic metaverse, pitting our Leader against the formidable adversaries CLarramore and Tutu Runner.